Case Study: Social Media Agency Manages 120 Instagram Accounts Safely on Databay Mobile Proxies

 Key Takeaways

-Generalizable lessons for social media agencies running Instagram or similar mobile-first platforms at scale:
+Lessons that generalise to other social media agencies running Instagram or similar mobile-first platforms at scale:

-• Mobile proxies' higher per-GB cost is typically offset by account preservation value.
+• Mobile proxies' higher per-GB cost is usually offset by account preservation value.
 A saved account at 12-20 hours recovery time is worth $500-$1,500 depending on agency billing rates.
 A few saved accounts per month offsets the mobile proxy premium several times over.

 • Session continuity matters more than IP diversity for account management workloads.
 Each account needs a stable IP during active sessions.
 Rotating per-request is counterproductive.